QuackQuackQuack/getAttributeJs/README.md

 # getDataAttribute Function
-> U can get Data attributes type of JSON from DOM.
+> U can get Data attributes from DOM.
+> the result is type of JSON.

 ## License